-Scientific databases typically only search for the exact terms entered into the search box.
+Scientific databases may not search for anything other than exactly what is typed into the search box.
 Therefore, it is often necessary to use a truncation symbol.

-Quotation marks are used with multi-word search terms, including on Google.
+Quotation marks are used with multi-word search terms, in Google as well.

-Databases do not indicate spelling errors, so it is important to be meticulous with spelling.
+Databases do not indicate spelling errors, so it is important to be careful with spelling.

-Truncation mark is used to search for words that start with the letters preceding the mark.
+The truncation symbol is used to search for words that start with a certain set of letters.

 Letters are removed from the end of the word and a truncation mark is added.